Cruise Packing List (2020):

 ✓ Portable Charger - So you can keep charging your devices offboard!

 ✓ Power Strip - Make sure you bring a power strip without a surge protector, this one fits the bill and even has USB outlets for electronics.
 Some cruise lines don’t allow power strips though.
-An alternative is this USB charger (also lessens the adaptors you need to bring on your trip).
+An alternative is a USB charger (also lessens the adaptors you need to bring on your trip).

 ✓ Waterproof Watch - Opt for a cheap, waterproof watch and remember to set it on your ship’s time.